Northamptonshire Women cricket team: History

 Northamptonshire Women joined the national women's cricket structure in 2001, playing in the Emerging Counties competition: prior to this, they had only played one-off games, combined with other county sides.
 They were promoted from the Emerging Counties league in 2002, and after this moved between Division Three of the Women's County Championship, and the County Challenge Cup, the tier below the Championship.
 In 2008, Northamptonshire were promoted from Division 5 Midlands, after which they were a consistent Division 4 and Division 3 side.
 In 2009, they also joined the Women's Twenty20 Cup for its inaugural season, and consistently competed in the lower tiers of the competition.

 2017 was Northamptonshire's most successful year, seeing them promoted in both the Championship and the T20 Cup, from Division 3 to Division 2.
 They lost only one game all season across both competitions, and were promoted in the Championship by beating Durham in a play-off by 5 wickets.
 Northamptonshire batter Alicia Presland was the 7th highest run-scorer across the Twenty20 Cup, with 224 runs.

 Northamptonshire were relegated in both competitions the following season, 2018, however.
 In 2019, they bounced back, again topping their division in both competitions.
 However, due to a restructure of women's cricket, there was no promotion in 2019, with the County Championship being discontinued and the 2021 Women's Twenty20 Cup being regionalised.
 In 2021, they competed in the East Midlands Group of the Twenty20 Cup, but finished bottom with one victory.
 In 2022, they finished top of Group 5 of the 2022 Women's Twenty20 Cup, but lost in the final to Leicestershire.
 They also joined the East of England Women's County Championship in 2022, finishing fourth out of seven in their first season.
+They won their regional group of the 2023 Women's Twenty20 Cup, defeating Hertfordshire in the final, and finished fourth in the East of England Women's County Championship that same season.
+In 2024, the side finished 6th in their group in the Twenty20 Cup and 4th in their group in the new ECB Women's County One-Day tournament.

 Players

 Current squad

-Based on appearances in the 2022 season.
+Based on appearances in the 2023 season.